szermatt/mistty/docs/source/usage.rst

     new shell, instead of using the current buffer's current directory.
 This is particularly useful if you want to run a :ref:`tramp`.

+    To change the way new buffers are named, :kbd:`M-x customize-option mistty-buffer-name`.

   .. index:: pair: command; mistty-create-other-window